Accident at Work*

 Welding is the process of forging together metals with the use of intense heat.
 Welding is a very high-risk activity but accidents can be prevented if the right protective measures are put in place.

-Welding illness can happen to those who been welding as part of their job and have not been provided with the correct personal protective equipment to prevent the onset of certain illnesses.
+Welding illness can happen to those who have been welding as part of their job and have not been provided with the correct personal protective equipment to prevent the onset of certain illnesses.

 If welding is not carried out properly workplace accidents, illnesses and injuries can occur.
 If fumes are emitted during the process they can be inhaled which can lead to the development of an illness over time.